iamjuni/MyLFS/README.md

 ## Warning ##

-As of 28th September, 2024 this script is not ready for use on your daily machine.
-Ignoring this warning will result in unexpected behaviour and a bricked machine.
-You have been warned

-WARNING: Most of the functionality in this script requires root privilages, and involves the partitioning, mounting and unmounting of device files.
-Use at your own risk.
+It is not recommended to run this script on your daily machine (although, in essence, all it does is mount a .IMG file and build the LFS system in it).
+By ignoring this, you agree that some commands in this shell file can completely destroy your system with no chance of recovery!
+BE WARNED

 ## How to install
 ```